ldionne/mpl11/README.md

 Let's make a typeclass out of the `head`, `tail` and `is_empty` methods.
 Datatypes supporting all three methods look somewhat like `List`s; hence we will call the typeclass `Iterable`.
-We start by grouping the `*_impl` metafunction classes of the methods together under the `Iterable` banner.
+We start by grouping the `*_impl` lifted metafunctions of the methods together under the `Iterable` banner.
 In the following code snippets, the `tail` and `is_empty` methods will be omitted when illustrating `head` suffices.